Action: Intro to Earsketch

 In the past few years, students have remixed the songs of current music artists!
 This year, you can remix songs from an Indigenous artist, plus many more!

-To get an idea of what you'll create, let's listen to one of the songs that won!
+To get an idea of what you'll create, let's listen to two of the songs that won!

-This is just one of many student songs on the EarSketch website.
+These are just a couple of many student songs on the EarSketch website.
 Scroll down to see more.

 Here is your challenge this year!